Working Draft — agentrc 0.1.0-draft.6 is an evolving specification draft, not a finished standard. Expect breaking changes. Changelog →

 Who it is for

-You are… agentrc lets you…
+You are… agentrc gives you…

 Standards agentrc builds on